This post contains affiliate links. As an Amazon Associate, I may earn from qualifying purchases.

 The professional will try to move your hands up and in front of you to an angle of 90 degrees, given that the elbow is bent.

-They will try to rotate it and find the spot of pain between by turning the wrist down and the elbow up.
-If this gives you pain and discomfort, you have an impingement of the Supraspintus tendon.
+They will try to rotate it and find the spot of pain by turning the wrist down and the elbow up.
+If this gives you pain and discomfort, you have an impingement of the Supraspinatus tendon.

 TREATMENT:

-The response to these medications differ from person to person, so it is of utmost importance to first secure a prescription from a doctor who will recommend the best medication for you.
+The response to these medications differs from person to person, so it is of utmost importance to first secure a prescription from a doctor who will recommend the best medication for you.

 If the medication doesn’t work in a week or two, alert your doctor to how your body reacts to the medicine and get another one prescribed.